jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

    lxc.mount.entry: /dev/dri/renderD128 dev/dri/renderD128 none bind,optional,create=file
    ```

-3. Restart your container and [install the required drivers in your container](./index.md#configure--verify-hardware-acceleration).
+3. Restart your container and [install the required drivers in your container](#configure-on-linux-host).

 4. Add the `jellyfin` user to the group you chose in Step 2, i.e. the group that owns the DRI render device inside the LXC.

-5. Configure Jellyfin to use QSV or VA-API acceleration and change the default GPU to `renderD128` if necessary.
+5. Configure Jellyfin to use QSV or VA-API acceleration and change the default GPU `renderD128` if necessary.

 ### Verify On Linux